paletteheart/Orbeats/Map Documentation.md

 			 - **x** - The x value where the top left of the text will be.
 			 - **y** - The y value where the top left of the text will be.
  - **songEnd** - The beat when the map will end.

+\* \- Optional.
+Can be left out of a map file without causing errors.